RetroDECK/ES-DE/USERGUIDE-DEV.md

 _The emulators system is essentially a clone of the desktop system so it's not discussed specifically in this section._

 As ports and desktop applications are handled in almost exactly the same way in ES-DE both of these are described in this section.
 For these systems it's generally native applications rather that emulated games that are executed.
 There are two main approaches to setting up such entries and these are _shortcuts_ and _scripts_.
 Note that these can be mixed in the same system, you can have some entries that are shortcuts and some that are scripts and they will still all work.
+On Linux there is also a third option to launch AppImages directly, which is covered below as well.

 For the _desktop_ system specifically, you can choose to suspend ES-DE while an application or game is launched, or you can choose to keep ES-DE running in the background.
 This is controlled by the selection of either the default emulator _Suspend ES-DE_ or the alternative emulator _Keep ES-DE running_.
 As is the case for all alternative emulator entries, this can be configured system-wide or on a per-game basis.